westphae/selcald/README.md

       Clear signal table
       set signal table row to 0
       read audio samples for one interval
-      perform time to frequency conversion
-      add tones detected to signal table
+      perform time to frequency conversion of samples add tones detected to signal table
-      if 2 tones detected
+      if two tones detected
         For remaining number of intervals
+          increment signal table row
           read audio samples for one interval
-          perform time to frequency conversion
-          add tones detected to signal table
+          perform time to frequency conversion of samples add tones detected to signal table
         Read signal table and determine selcal code